 The FIU ForEverglades scholarships are open to full-time graduate research students from Florida International University (FIU) pursuing degrees in sciences and engineering.
 Cross-disciplinary research efforts are of special interest.
 Only graduate students from FIU are welcome to apply for the FIU ForEverglades Scholarship.
 The scholarships will be awarded to full-time graduate students enrolled in or accepted for admission to FIU who are pursuing Everglades restoration-related research in the School of Environment, Arts and Society in the College of Arts & Sciences.

-FIU ForEverglades scholarships provide up to $20,000 / year (PhD level) and $10,000 / year (MSc level) for stipends, tuition fees, travel, and other research-related expenses.
+FIU ForEverglades scholarships provide up to $25,000 / year for stipends, tuition fees, travel, and other research-related expenses.
 The amount of money associated with the scholarship is subject to change.
 The number of scholarships depends on the number and quality of applications.
 The duration of this scholarship is set for 12 months.

 Areas of Special Interest